What You Will Learn

 - Web Communications with the Requests Module

-During our offensive-themed section, we play the role of penetration testers whose normal tricks have failed.
+During our offensively themed section we play the role of penetration testers whose normal tricks have failed.
 Their attempts to establish a foothold have been stopped by modern defenses.
 To bypass these defenses, you will build an agent to give you access to a remote system.
-Similar agents can be used for Incident response or systems administration, but our focus will be on offensive operations.
+Similar agents can be used for incident response or systems administration.
+Although the theme is offensive, the core skills - interacting with system processes and handling errors and TCP network communications - will benefit all disciplines.

 - Network Socket Operations